smart-data-models/dataModel.Parking/OffStreetParking/doc/spec_ZH.md

             - coordinates
           title: GeoJSON MultiPolygon
           type: object
           x-ngsi:
             type: GeoProperty
+      x-ngsi:
+        type: GeoProperty
     lowestFloor:
-      description: 'Property.
-Model:''http://schema.org/Number''.
-For parking sites with multiple floor levels, lowest floor.
-Allowed values: An integer number.'
+      description: 'For parking sites with multiple floor levels, lowest floor.
+Allowed values: An integer number'
       type: number
       x-ngsi:
         model: http://schema.org/Number
         type: Property
     maximumAllowedHeight:
-      description: 'Property.
-Model:''http://schema.org/heigth''.
-Units:''meters''.
-Maximum allowed height for vehicles.
-If there are multiple zones, it will be the minimum height of all the zones.'
+      description: 'Maximum allowed height for vehicles.
+If there are multiple zones, it will be the minimum height of all the zones'
       exclusiveMinimum: true
       minimum: 0
       type: number